jozefg/drafts/dep-types-part-1.markdown

     sanePlus n = ...
 ```

+These two ideas, data types and functions acting over types *and*
-Now, how does this work in a real dependently typed language.
+values is the core idea of dependent types.
+Now, how does this work in
+a real dependently typed language.

 ## Haskell on Steroids